SIMD-vectorized implicit symplectic integrators can outperform explicit ones: Introduction

+This stage-wise SIMD-vectorization approach represents a departure from conventional strategies for reducing overhead in implicit integrators.
+Traditionally, SIMD-vectorization is achieved by structuring inner loops in a way that allows the compiler to automatically vectorize them.
+In contrast, our approach explicitly builds SIMD operations into the algorithm design itself.
+This has two crucial advantages: it significantly reduces the computational overhead of the implicit method, and it enables parallel evaluation of the right-hand side function across all $s$ stages simultaneously (provided the function satisfies certain requirements for vectorization).

+To ensure exact symplecticity at the level of double-precision floating-point arithmetic, we address the linear drift in energy error that can affect symplectic IRK schemes~\cite{Hairer2008}.
+For first-order ODEs, we adopt the approach presented in~\cite{antonana2017}.
+Additionally, we generalize this approach to the implicit Runge-Kutta-Nyström (IRKN) formulation for second-order ODEs, which is the natural framework for many Hamiltonian systems arising from classical mechanics.

+We demonstrate these ideas through a concrete implementation, IRKGL16, which applies our stage-wise SIMD-vectorization strategy to the $16$th-order $8$-stage IRKGL scheme (i.e., $s=8$, order $2s=16$).
+The implementation, written in Julia using the \verb|SIMD| package~\cite{SIMD}, performs vectorization automatically and seamlessly, remaining transparent to the user.
+While IRKGL16 includes both constant step-size and adaptive step-size modes, in this work we focus on the constant step-size mode, as recommended for long-term symplectic integration of Hamiltonian systems~\cite{Sanz1994,Hairer2006,Leimkuhler2004}.
+We have also implemented IRKGL methods with $s=2$, $s=4$, and $s=6$ stages, which are available in the IRKGL16 code, though our numerical experiments (see Subsection~\ref{ss:IRKGL_comp}) demonstrate that the $8$-stage method achieves the best performance for high-precision computations.

-The integrator IRKGL16-SIMD is designed to numerically integrate non-stiff systems of (non-necessarily Hamiltonian) ODEs whose right-hand side is implemented as a generic Julia function using arithmetic operations and elementary functions supported by the SIMD package.
+The code is designed for non-stiff systems of ODEs (not necessarily Hamiltonian).
+While it can handle arbitrary precision arithmetic, the vectorized implementation is available for single- and double-precision floating-point arithmetic.
+Maximum efficiency through full vectorization is achieved when the right-hand side function is implemented as a generic Julia function using arithmetic operations and elementary functions supported by the SIMD package.

+Through numerical experiments on several representative Hamiltonian problems with separable structure, we show that our stage-wise SIMD-vectorization approach enables IRKGL16 to outperform state-of-the-art explicit symplectic integrators for high-precision integration tasks in double-precision arithmetic.

-The paper is organized as follows: Section 1 provides an introduction; Section 2 describes a vectorized fixed-point implementation of symplectic implicit Runge-Kutta (IRK) schemes; Section 3 presents implementation details of the IRKGL16-SIMD method; Section 4 reviews state-of-the-art symplectic explicit integrators; Section 5 reports numerical experiments; and Section 6 presents the conclusions.
+The paper is organized as follows: Section 2 describes the reformulation of IRKGL schemes for both first-order and second-order ODEs to ensure exact symplecticity and our stage-wise SIMD-vectorization strategy; Section 3 presents implementation details of IRKGL16; Section 4 reviews state-of-the-art high-order explicit symplectic integrators; Section 5 reports numerical experiments; and Section 6 presents the conclusions.